Alikutepa/Portfolio-Landing-Page/README.md

 # Alikutepa's Portfolio
-#### This website compiles my skills, qualifications, education, and experience, while giving more insight about my personality., {August 27 2021}
+#### This website compiles my skills, qualifications, education, and experience, while giving more insight about my personality., August 27 2021
 #### By **JULIANA ALIKUTEPA**
 ## Description
 This website provides professional information about me and presents a showcase of my previous projects.
 It supplies site visitors with information about me.